-- Tailored skirt, dress, shorts (knee length or longer) or trousers - Shire of Cocos shirts
+- Tailored skirt (below knee length or longer), dress, shorts (knee length or longer) or trousers - Shire of Cocos shirts

 Examples of unacceptable business attire are:

 - Torn, frayed or dirty clothing.

 - Shorts (unless knee length or longer).

 - Beach wear of any sort.

 - Short skirts (shorter than knee length).

 - Facial and body piercings including multiple ear piercings / jewellery unless for religious purposes or to honour cultural traditions, jewellery that could lead to an injury.

 - Thongs and scuffs